Ad

 3. Grafana provides an open source observability platform with paid enterprise features.

-The open core model has gained popularity as it allows companies to benefit from the innovation and adoption advantages of open source while still maintaining a competitive edge with proprietary features.
+Open core lets companies benefit from open source innovation and adoption while maintaining competitive edge with proprietary features.

 5. Dual Licensing: Flexibility for Different Use Cases

-Dual licensing allows companies to offer their software under two different licenses: one open source and one commercial.
-This model enables free use under certain conditions while requiring a paid license for other scenarios, often related to proprietary or commercial use.
+Dual licensing: software under two licenses—open source and commercial.
+Free use under certain conditions; paid license for proprietary or commercial use.

 How It Works: